gin66/midi2ly/README.md

     lilypond RN.ly

+This will create:

+    RN.pdf      ... the scores
+    RN-1.mid    ... with repeats unfolded

 In case you lack python v3.
 Then you can create a docker container with:

     docker build -t pymidi .

-And then run it with
+And run it with

     docker run -it --rm -v "`pwd`":/in pymidi -L 2 -P 3,4 Randy\ Newman\ -\ When\ I\ am\ Gone.mid >RN.ly